David Coon: MLA for Fredericton South (2014–present)

-During the 2014 provincial election, Coon ran for the newly created seat of Fredericton South in the Legislative Assembly.
+During the 2014 provincial election, Coon campaigned for the newly created seat of Fredericton South in the Legislative Assembly; his campaign was supported by a number of former NDP members, including former candidate Penny Ericson and former leader Allison Brewer, who said that he "offers a unique perspective to politics."
+As opposed to other parties at the time, Coon and his party had a particularly strict opposition towards gas fracking, as well as the controversial proposed oil pipeline, Energy East.
+He also made the proposal to improve access to abortion, which emerged as an issue following the closure of New Brunswick's only private abortion service-providing clinic in July.
 Coon won the seat with 31% of the vote against three other candidates, including Craig Leonard, the previous Energy Minister for the Progressive Conservatives.
 He became New Brunswick's first Green legislative member, and the second member of a provincial Green Party to win a seat in a provincial legislature, following Andrew Weaver in British Columbia.

 Since his election in 2014, Coon has introduced private member's bills aimed at increasing local food security and expanding local agriculture, creating jobs in energy efficient building renovations and renewable energy, lowering the voting age, protecting citizens against frivolous lawsuits.
 He has championed improving access to both mental and primary health care, alleviating poverty, the provision of midwifery services, climate action, and forest management that is socially and ecologically sound.
 In 2015, Coon attended the 2015 United Nations Climate Change Conference under the invitation of Brian Gallant.